 Yellow Fever cannot be treated effectively, but is preventable by vaccination.
-Travellers to areas at risk may require a single dose injection.
+Travelers to areas at risk may require a single dose injection.

 Countries at risk

-Nearly all affected countries require proof of Yellow Fever vaccination in the form of an International Certificate of Vaccination before they allow a traveller to enter.
-Failure to provide a valid certificate can lead to a traveller being quarantined, immunised or denied entry.
+Nearly all affected countries require proof of Yellow Fever vaccination in the form of an International Certificate of Vaccination before they allow a traveler to enter.
+Failure to provide a valid certificate can lead to a traveler being quarantined, immunised or denied entry.

 Risk of acquiring Yellow Fever is determined by immunisation status, travel destination and its intensity level of Yellow Fever transmission, season of travel, duration of travel and activities allowing exposure to mosquitoes.